erhanbaris/yummy/README.md

 ### Todo list

+- [ ] Remove all unnecessary copy and clone
 - [ ] Add parameter for OpenTelemetry configuration
 - [X] TLS support
 - [X] Remove room at redis state when no user in the room